Randos: A Guide to Badass Ski Touring Style

 Those with wallets as big as their wanderlust know no limits to their gear from €1000+ touring skis to €850 airbags to €500 bindings.
 If it's newer and lighter and maybe better for touring than last year's gear then they want it now.
 And they'll take it to the remotest off-grid destinations, Siberia, Norway and beyond land to Antarctica, basically wherever there's snow, at least a 30 percent gradient and no magic carpet.

 Just like a piste skier or snowboarder?
 Right?
 Wrong.
 Randos have a distinct badass uncompromising style that's based partly on superior kit performance and partly on a look that may have taken days of retail therapy but has to appear effortless.
 The only time a Rando wants to looking like they're making an effort is when they're sweating on the traverse of a steep icy ridge.

 Ultimately Randos are as comfortable in their gear as in their own skin.
 Preferable brands have green credibility ie not made by outdoor companies that pollute the great outdoors.
 Expensive?
 Although the higher end brands often make clothing with good performance credentials, there are small less pretentious labels that fit in with the Randos' ethos of escape from the crowds and consumer overload.
 There's nothing wrong with Decathlon for stripped-back quality basics.

 Light, light, light.
 This is the key for touring skis, boots and, also, clothing.
 Warmth is created by layering, cooling down by discarding and packing them in your backpack.
 Colours while never matchy matchy and tend towards the muted are nonetheless thoughtfully combined, which is no mean feat when a ski tourer has up to four layers to consider.

 JACKET: A lightweight down jacket can be used as an outer or mid -layer depending on the weather.
-Never bulky (can't pack it away) or baggy, the Rando's jacket is streamlined and always hooded, wind and water resistant for more hardcore all-weather tourers.
+Never bulky (need to pack it away) or baggy, the Rando's jacket is streamlined and always hooded, wind and water resistant for more hardcore all-weather tourers.
+Also a shell that is completely waterproof, windproof, whatever-the-weatherproof with taped seams for gnarctic conditions.